JM0rg/mc-voice-spells/README.md

 - `confidenceThreshold`: Minimum confidence for this spell
 - `requiresTarget`: Whether the spell requires a target

+### Spell Integration
+YellSpells now integrates with the Magic System mod for spell implementations:
+- **Voice Detection**: YellSpells handles speech-to-text and keyword detection
+- **Spell Execution**: Magic System mod handles actual spell casting via `/cast` commands
+- **Seamless Integration**: Voice commands automatically trigger the appropriate spell commands

 ### Default Spells
-- **Fireball**: Creates a fireball projectile
-- **Lightning**: Strikes lightning at target location
-- **Heal**: Restores player health
-- **Shield**: Provides temporary resistance
+- **Fireball**: Say "fireball" to execute `/cast fireball` command

 ## Usage

+1. Install both YellSpells and Magic System mods
-1. Join a server with YellSpells installed
+2. Join a server with both mods installed
-2. Speak a spell keyword clearly into your microphone
+3. Speak a spell keyword clearly into your microphone (e.g., "fireball")
-3. The mod will detect the keyword and cast the spell
+4. YellSpells will detect the keyword and execute the corresponding `/cast` command
-4. Check the HUD for transcript and confidence information
+5. Check the HUD for transcript and confidence information

 ## Development